Links on Android Authority may earn us a commission. Learn more.

 Price: $2.99

 LADB is an interesting tool and one of the newer terminal emulators on the list.
-This app bundles an ADB server within the app libraries and lets you do run ADB commands directly on your phone.
+This app bundles an ADB server within the app libraries and lets you run ADB commands directly on your phone.
 It basically spoofs a wireless ADB connection and lets you do what you want.
-This is a great way to run basic ADB commands on your phone without the need of a PC.
-It takes a minute to set up so make sure you follow the instructions.
-It did work for us, but it also not a full command line and that’s why we’re listing it as a bonus here.
+This is a great way to run basic ADB commands on your phone without a PC.
+It takes a while to set up, so make sure you follow the instructions.
+It did work for us, but it is not a full command line and that’s why we’re listing it as a bonus here.